Scaramucci blasts 'felony' leak of his financial info, but denies targeting Priebus

 “Wrong!
 Tweet was public notice to leakers that all Sr Adm officials are helping to end illegal leaks. @Reince45,” he wrote, above one such allegedly misleading report.

+Scaramucci made clear in the interview he and the chief of staff have “odds” and “differences” that might not go away.

+“When I said we were brothers from the podium … some brothers are like Cain and Abel, other brothers can fight with each other and get along.
+I don’t know if this is reparable or not, that will be up to the president,” he said.

-The messages were the latest escalation in the war on leaks from the very top of the White House, now that Scaramucci has taken over the communications shop, reporting directly to President Trump.
+The comments were the latest escalation in the war on leaks from the very top of the White House, now that Scaramucci has taken over the communications shop, reporting directly to President Trump.

 SCARAMUCCI VOWS LEAK CRACKDOWN